I remember hearing a voice

 Steve even paints on wooden frames

-At the Lake Worth Street Painting Festival on the street
+.Also at the Lake Worth Street Painting Festival on the street

 Steve made sure I had food and cold water to drink.